 Adam Arkapaw is one of Australia’s most highly regarded cinematographers.
 He won his first Emmy for Outstanding Cinematography for a Miniseries or Movie for the Jane Campion/See Saw Films series Top of the Lake (2013), for which he also won the Best Cinematography in Television Award at the 2014 AACTA Awards.
 His work on the acclaimed HBO series True Detective (dir.
 Cary Joji Fukunaga, 2014), starring Matthew McConaughey and Woody Harrelson, earned him his second Emmy win for Most Outstanding Cinematography on a Single-Camera Series.

 Other selected credits include Lore (dir.
-Cate Shortland, 2012) for which Adam was nominated for an AACTA Award for Best Cinematography; Snowtown (dir.
-Justin Kurzel, 2011) for which Adam was nominated for IF and AACTA awards for Best Cinematography; and the critically-acclaimed Animal Kingdom (dir.
-David Michôd, 2010) for which Adam won the 2010 ACS Gold Award and received an AFI nomination for Best Cinematography.
+Cate Shortland/ Porchlight Films, 2012) for which Adam was nominated for an AACTA Award for Best Cinematography; Snowtown (dir.
+Justin Kurzel/ Carver Films, 2011) for which Adam was nominated for IF and AACTA awards for Best Cinematography; and the critically-acclaimed Animal Kingdom (dir.
+David Michôd/ Porchlight Films, 2010) for which Adam won the 2010 ACS Gold Award and received an AFI nomination for Best Cinematography.

-Adam has recently finished shooting Casey Affleck’s directorial feature debut Light of My Life and is currently shooting David Michod's The King for Plan B Entertainment and Blue Tongue Films.
+Adam has recently finished shooting Casey Affleck’s directorial feature debut Light of My Life (Black Bear Pictures, 2019) and David Michod's The King for Plan B Entertainment and Blue Tongue Films.

 For enquiries regarding Adam Arkapaw please contact us via email or on (02) 9319 7199.